ansys/pyedb/doc/source/Getting_started/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Here's a brief example of how PyAEDT works.
+            Here's a brief example of how PyEDB works.

    .. grid-item-card:: Versions and interfaces